 What Makes Digital Content Accessible?

-2. Operable: People can use interactive elements for an altered digital experience content.
-For instance, individuals with limited hand mobility can use diction software to click buttons.
+People can use interactive elements for an altered digital experience.
+For instance, individuals with limited hand mobility can use dictation software to click buttons.

-3. Understandable: People should be able to have access to consistent and predictable content, making it easy to use.
-For instance, individuals using assistive technologies should be able to identify links and clicks quickly and seamlessly.
+People should have access to consistent and predictable content, making it easy to use, particularly important for users relying on assistive technologies to identify links and actions quickly.

-4. Robust: People should have access to websites and other digital experiences that are crafted following the accessibility standards.
+People should have access to websites and digital experiences crafted to meet accessibility standards, regardless of the technology they use to access them.

 Emerging Technologies Driving Accessibility